rpmhub/revision/README.md

 You can then execute your native executable with: `./target/moodle-0.1.0-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+## Running the application with the frontend in development mode

+./mvnw exec:exec@npm-watch quarkus:dev